isomerpages/nlb-mobile-guide/spotlight/wellbeing/SFMlookingtoupgrade.md

 <h5>Storytelling with Data</h5>
 <i>Cole Nussbaumer Knaflic</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=E2951FA4-31EB-4EFD-9BC5-5E5613B8AAF8"><img src="/images/FS-2-the-how-of-happiness.jpg" style="width:300px; text-align:left;"></a><br/>
 Call Number: English 001.4226 KNA.
-Hoboken, New Jersey: John Wiley & Sons, Inc. 2015<br/> It is always important to tell a story with the data you gather.
+Hoboken, New Jersey : John Wiley & Sons, Inc. 2015<br/> It is always important to tell a story with the data you gather.
 A simple excel chart might not be sufficient.
 Who is the targeted audience?
 What is the message you are driving across?
 How do you create an engaging story?
 Get the answers in this book.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=E2951FA4-31EB-4EFD-9BC5-5E5613B8AAF8">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/E2951FA4-31EB-4EFD-9BC5-5E5613B8AAF8">online</a>&#128187;, or <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=202390529">find the book at the libraries</a>.